Adversarial queueing network

 In queueing theory, an adversarial queueing network is a model where the traffic to the network is supplied by an opponent rather than as the result of a stochastic process.

+History

+The model was first introduced in 1996.

 The model has seen use in describing the impact of packet injections on the performance of communication networks.

-The model was first introduced in 1996.

 The stability of an adversarial queueing network can be determined by considering a fluid limit.